GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/perception-of-entangled-tubes-for-automated-bin-picking/README.md

 # Overview

-This repository contains the dataset used in "Perception of Entangled Tubes for Automated Bin Picking".
+This dataset was used in "Perception of Entangled Tubes for Automated Bin Picking".
 This dataset is intended to be used to help evaluate perception algorithms of entangled tubes.

 The dataset consists of point clouds captured by a Zivid One Plus sensor looking downwards towards a 55 cm (length) x 37 cm (width) x 20 cm (height) box with variable amounts of tube in different arrangements.
 The tubes are made of Polyvinyl chloride (PVC) and are bent with different curvatures.
 Each tube has a diameter of 2.5 cm and a length of 50 cm.